 Both federal and state funded research contracts are reviewed by DOT&PF's contract section and are approved by a Procurement Office.
-Training contracts can also be administered by the contract section or executed through UAF's Cooperative Extension Business Office.
-By following these established processes the RD&T2 contracts comply with the nondiscriminatory provisions of 23 CFR 200 with respect to Title VI of the Civil Rights Act of 1964 and the Civil Rights Restoration Act of 1987.
+By following this established process the research contracts comply with the nondiscriminatory provisions of 23 CFR 200 with respect to Title VI of the Civil Rights Act of 1964 and the Civil Rights Restoration Act of 1987.
 The contract section also makes sure all research contracts are compliant with the disadvantage business enterprises (DBE) requirements under section 1001(b) of the Transportation Equity Act for the 21st Century and 49 CFR Part 26.